 Elements of remuneration and implementation of the Remuneration Policy for Executive Directors remuneration Summary of Policy for Executive Directors Implementation in 2025 Fixed Pay ^(a) ■ Paid in cash.
-Hein Schumacher: €1,850,000 (0% increase) Fernando Fernandez CFO from 1 January 2025 to 28 February 2025: €1,263,125 (7 increase) CEO from 1 March 2025: €1,800,000 Benefits dical insurance cover, Directors' liability insurance and actual tax ded in the future where it is considered necessary by the Committee Annual Bonus Maximum opportunity: 225% of fixed pay.
-Business performance multiplier of between 0% and 150% of target amount.
-50% of net bonus deferred into shares for three years.
-Dividend equivalents may be earned.
-Subject to clawback, malus, recovery, ultimate remedy and discretion provisions.
-Target/Maximum award: CEO: 150%/225% of fixed pay Performance Share Plan (PSP) Maximum opportunity: 400% of fixed pay for the CEO and 320% of fixed pay for the CFO.
+Hein Schumacher: €1,850,000 (-% increase) Fernando Fernandez CFO from 1 January 2025 to 28 February 2025: €1,263,125 (7.5% increase) CEO from 1 March 2025: €1,800,000 Benefits Benefits include provision of death, disability and medical insurance cover, Directors' liability insurance and actual tax return preparation costs.
+Other benefits may be provided in the future where it is considered necessary by the Committee and/or required by legislation.
+Annual Bonus ■ Maximum opportunity: 225% of fixed pay. ■ Business performance multiplier of between 0% and 150% of target amount. ■ 50% of net bonus deferred into shares for three years. ■ Dividend equivalents may be earned. ■ Subject to clawback, malus, recovery, ultimate remedy and discretion provisions. ■ Fernando Fernandez's 2025 annual bonus opportunity wi pro-rated to reflect his time as CFO (1 January 2025 to 28 February 2025) and his time as CEO (from 1 March 2025) ■ Performance measures: ■ Underlying sales growth: 40% ■ Underlying operating profit growth including restructuring completes the pro-rate of the complete of the compl Performance Share Plan (PSP) Maximum opportunity: 400% of fixed pay for the CEO and 320% of fixed pay for the CFO.
 At target, 50% of maximum vests.
 Vests after three years, with additional two-year retention period.
 Dividend equivalents may be earned to the extent that the award vests, and in respect of the retention period.
 Subject to clawback, malus, recovery, ultimate remedy and discretion provisions.
-Maximum award: ■ CEO: 400% of fixed pay ■ CFO: 320% of fixed pay 2025: ■ Hein Schumacher will not be eligible for a 2025 PSP ■ Fernando Fernandez's 2025 target PSP award will be 200% of his new salary of €1,800,000 Performance measures: ■ Underlying sales growth: 25% ■ Relative total shareholder return versus bespoke peer group: (b) 30% ■ Underlying return on invested capital: 30% ■ Sustainability Progress Index: 15% Malus and Malus Clawback clawback Downward restatement of results potential triggers ^(c) Error in calculation or misleading data 33 Corporate failure Gross misconduct/negligence Material breach of Unilever's Code of Business Principles s/any Unilever Code Policy Breach of restrictive covenants • Conduct by the individual that results in significant losses or serious reputational damage to Unilever Malus applies during the three-year deferral/vesting per
+Maximum award: ■ CEO: 400% of fixed pay ■ CFO: 320% of fixed pay 2025: ■ Hein Schumacher will not be eligible for a 2025 PSP ■ Fernando Fernandez's 2025 target PSP award will be 200% of his new salary of €1,800,000 Performance measures: ■ Underlying sales growth: 25% ■ Relative total shareholder return versus bespoke peer group: (b) 30% ■ Underlying return on invested capital: 30% ■ Sustainability Progress Index: 15% Malus and clawback potential Malus Clawback Downward restatement of results triggers ^(c) Error in calculation or misleading data Corporate failure Gross misconduct/negligence Material breach of Unilever's Code of Business Principles/any Unilever Code Policy Breach of restrictive covenants Conduct by the individual that results in significant losses or serious reputational damage to Unilever Malus applies during the three-year deferral/vesting pe Clawback can be applied for up to three years from the payment of a bonus award, and up to two years from vesting or the

 The peer group for pay benchmarking consists of: Anheuser-Busch InBev, Beiersdorf, British American Tobacco, Coca-Cola, Colgate-Palmolive, Danone, Diageo, Haleon, Heineken, Henkel, Kimberly-Clark, Kraft Heinz, L'Oréal, LVMH, Mondelēz, Nestlé, PepsiCo, Pernod Ricard, Procter & Gamble, and Reckitt Benckiser.
-The peer group is reviewed regularly and companies are added and/or removed at the Committee's discretion to ensure that it remains appropriate
+The peer group is reviewed regularly and companies are added and/or removed at the Committee's discretion to ensure that it remains appropriate.